cdapio/cdap/cdap-docs/introduction/source/index.rst

 - CDAP Application Templates are applications that are reusable through configuration
 - Build your own Application Templates, using simple APIs
 - CDAP includes built-in ETL (Extract, Transform, Load) Application Templates
-- ETL Application Templates provide pre-defined transformations to be applied on Streams or other datasets
+- ETL Application Templates provide pre-defined transformations to be applied on streams or other datasets
-- In this example, we will use the ETLBatch Application Template to convert data in a Stream to Avro formatted files in a ``TimePartitionedFileSet`` that can be queried using either Hive or Impala
+- In this example, we will use the ETLBatch Application Template to convert data in a stream to Avro formatted files in a ``TimePartitionedFileSet`` that can be queried using either Hive or Impala

 .. container:: table-block